Gricha/website/website/posts/the-highest-quality-codebase.md

 I feel much safer.

-For what it's worth, we went from around 700 to a whooping **5369** tests.
-We also had e2e tests using actual simulator - they are pretty important to make sure that the coding agent has closed feedback loop, but in the process of improving the quality they seemed to have been kinda forgotten ¯\\\_(ツ)\_/¯.
+We went from around 700 to a whooping **5369** tests.
+In the original project I had e2e tests using actual simulator - they are pretty important to make sure that the coding agent has closed feedback loop, but in the process of improving the quality they seemed to have been forgotten ¯\\\_(ツ)\_/¯.

 Btw. we went from ~1500 lines of comments to 18.7k.